simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 Similarly, `P` toggles pending transactions, and `C` toggles cleared transactions.
 (By default, transactions with all statuses are shown;
-if you activate one or two status filters, only those transactions are shown; and if you activate all three, the filter is removed.)q
+if you activate one or two status filters, only those transactions are shown; and if you activate all three, the filter is removed.)

 `R` toggles real mode, in which [virtual postings](/journal.html#virtual-postings) are ignored.